hajekjiri/ghlangs/README.md

 ##### Viewer
 Displays viewer's repositories.
 Viewer is the owner of the provided API token.
 Counts private repositories if the provided API token has access to the _repo_ scope.
 This is the default target.
 ```
-# Display data from repos owned by the API token owner
 ghlangs
 ```